 Since many who suffer with sluggish thyroid actually have autoimmune Hashimoto’s, you MUST run antibody blood work to check.
 Convince your doctor to do this, or run the tests yourself through HealthCheckUSA or DirectLabs.
-ZRT Labs also has a Blood Spot test you can order affordably through CanaryClub.org or other web providers.
+ZRT Labs also has a Blood Spot test you can order affordably online.
 Treating Hashimoto’s is different than treating “low thyroid”.

 The adrenals and the hypothalamus interact with the thyroid, so it is important to do salivary testing of the adrenals (including progesterone and estrogen levels), and to take a look at your stress levels.
 The hypothalamus is the boss of the hormonal system, and it becomes fatigued with poor sleep, excess exercise, worry and fear.
-Ultimately, handling your stressors and removing all gluten and high-starch foods from your diet may be the best ways to address most endocrine problems.
+Ultimately, handling your stressors and removing gluten and high-starch foods from your diet may be the best ways to address most endocrine problems.
 (Eating proteins, fats and vegetables as your primary Paleo Diet foods helps too.
 See my Diet For Human Beings DVD).
 But many will require thyroid prescriptions too, perhaps for only a year or less while addressing other issues.
 Some may require it forever if the thyroid is indeed “broken” and unable to produce hormone – that’s “Primary Hypothyroidism”, as opposed to “Secondary Hypothyroidism” which is more common.

 Saliva testing for cortisol and the sex hormones should be done near Day 21 of your cycle if you still have one.
 Many women have a high estrogen to progesterone ratio.
 This affects the thyroid too, so fixing the adrenals, reducing estrogen with supplements such as DIM, and adding SMALL doses of Bio-Identical progesterone vaginally or on the labia will help fix the thyroid too.
 Stop the Thyroid Madness has excellent info on adrenals, tests, herbs and much more.
-Listen to our 12/05/12 radio show and check out the website at www.stopthethyroidmadness.com.
+Listen to our show and check out their website at www.stopthethyroidmadness.com.